sodadata/docs/soda/quick-start-dev.md

 (Not a GitHub Actions user?
 Stay tuned for more guides coming soon.)

 For context, the example assumes that a team of people use GitHub to collaborate on managing data ingestion and transformation with dbt.
 In the same repo, team members can collaborate to write tests for data quality in SodaCL checks YAML files.
-With each new PR, or commit to an existing PR, in the repo that adds a transformation or makes changes to a dbt model, a GitHub Action executes a Soda scan for data quality and presents the results of the scan in a comment in the pull request, and in the Soda platform.
+With each new PR, or commit to an existing PR, in the repo that adds a transformation or makes changes to a dbt model, a GitHub Action executes a Soda scan for data quality and presents the results of the scan in a comment in the pull request, and in Soda Cloud.

 Where the scan results indicate an issue with data quality, Soda notifies the team via a notification in Slack so that they can investigate and address any issues before merging the PR into production.